Cable Bar Lateral Pulldown

 Instructions

-- Return the bar upward under control.
+- Return the bar upward slowly until the arms are extended again.

 Tips & Tricks